How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 Instead, publish your guides as blog posts on your website and link to them via an enticing email campaign.

-You could publish these blog posts on a weekly basis and round them up in an email newsletter at the end of each month.
+You could publish these blog posts weekly and round them up in an email newsletter at the end of each month.

 🏠 Listing alerts

-Many brokerages send out monthly roundups or listings that are usually outdated by the time that clients read them.
-You can provide a more valuable service by offering customers the chance to sign up for daily alerts.
+Many brokerages send out monthly roundups or listings that are usually outdated when clients read them.
+You can provide a more valuable service by allowing customers to sign up for daily alerts.

 Scan your target market every morning.
-If a new property becomes available, let subscribers to your daily alert mailing list know immediately.
+If a new property becomes available, immediately notify subscribers to your daily alert mailing list.
 This way, you become a reliable source of new opportunities for buyers who may be struggling.

 📧 Setting up your email campaign